 If you are planning a trip with your church group, Gatlinburg and the Great Smoky Mountains are a great choice.
 Among the many different wholesome attractions and activities, there is sure to be something appealing to every member of your group.
 Here are some of the region’s most popular activities to consider as you are planning your trip:

 There are lots of delicious restaurants to choose from in Gatlinburg.
-The Parkway, Gatlinburg’s main street, offers food choices ranging from Tennessee’s famous barbeque to seafood and pizza.
-Your church can go to one of the area’s many family dining establishments to find cuisine that is varied enough to please a large group.
+The Parkway, Gatlinburg’s main street, offers food choices ranging from Tennessee’s famous barbecue to seafood and pizza.
+Your church group can go to one of the area’s many family dining establishments to find cuisine that is varied enough to please a large group.

 Ripley’s Aquarium of the Smokies

-Ripley’s is one of Gatlinburg’s most attended attractions—and when you stop in you will understand exactly why.
-This fully-stocked aquarium has over eight different exhibits to explore, from Shark Lagoon to their Lethal Weapons exhibit to their new Penguin Playhouse.
+Ripley’s Aquarium of the Smokies is one of Gatlinburg’s most attended attractions.
+When you stop in you will understand exactly why.
+This fully-stocked aquarium has over eight different exhibits to explore, from Shark Lagoon to Touch A Ray Bay to Penguin Playhouse.
 Get up close and personal with some of the world’s most interesting sea creatures in the Discovery Center, where you and your group can touch the oddly fantastic horseshoe crabs.
 Best of all, Ripley’s offers group rates on admission, making it an affordable stop for your group.

-4. Ober Gatlinburg Ski Resort and Amusement Park
+Ober Mountain Ski Resort and Amusement Park

-These are just a few of the many options for your group to choose when planning a Great Smoky Mountain vacation.
+These are just a few of the many options for your church group to choose when planning a Great Smoky Mountain vacation.
 Be sure to ask wherever you plan to visit if they offer group discounts, a huge perk of traveling together.
 Regardless of what you pick, the family fun that eastern Tennessee offers its tourists is definitely ideal for any church group.